 To benefit from this guide, it is necessary to have prior exposure to PostgreSQL.
 To test the examples, it is assumed you already have PostgreSQL running either on a standalone server or as an instance of Vultr Managed Databases for PostgreSQL.

-It is helpful, but not mandatory, to be familiar with the basic concepts of cryptography, like encryption and decryption, symmetric and asymmetric keys, and the like.
+It is helpful, but not mandatory, to be familiar with the basic concepts of cryptography, like encryption and hashing.

-pgcrypto extension has the necessary functions for encrypting and decrypting data according to the OpenPGP standard.
+pgcrypto extension has the necessary functions for hashing passwords.
 Since

 pgcrypto is a builtin extension, you do not need to download or install any additional software for it.
 Enable the extension: